scala/docs.scala-lang/_overviews/quasiquotes/definition-details.md

     q"package object $tname extends { ..$earlydefns } with ..$parents { $self => ..$stats }"

-All of the handling properties are equivalent to those of objects apart from the fact that they don\'t have [modifiers](#modifiers).
+All of the handling properties are equivalent to those of objects apart from the fact that they don't have [modifiers](#modifiers).

 Even though package and regular objects seem to be quite similar syntactically, they don't match one another: